jeremytammik/GetElementImage/README.md

 # GetElementImage

-Revit C# .NET add-in that exports a PNG image of a selected BIM element with a specified rotation angle.
+Revit C# .NET add-in that exports a list of PNG images of a selected BIM element from a list of specified view angles.

 ## Task